 A. You do not have to pay capital gains taxes on the sale of your primary residence if the gain does not exceed $250,000 for a single taxpayer or $500,000 for married filing joint tax payers.
-For 2017 the house must have been your primary residence for at least 2 of the last 5 years.
-For 2018 going forward that has been changed to 5 of the last 8 years.
+For 2018 going forward the house must have been your primary residence for 5 of the last 8 years.
 It does not matter whether or not you buy another house.
 NOTE: The capital gain is calculated by subtracting the original purchase price plus the cost of major improvements from the selling price.
 The balance you owe on any loans has NO direct bearing on your gain or loss.

 Q. How much money can my

 child make before they have to pay taxes?

 A. Many children hold summer jobs but do not work during the school year.
 If you claim them as a dependent they can earn up to the standard deduction amount, $12,000 for 2019 forward, without paying taxes.
 If that is the case they should claim "exempt" on their W4.
 NOTE: If they are paid on a 1099 they will be held responsible for the social security taxes.
 Make sure they are filling out a W4.